andymeneely/project-timber-wolf/rules/RULES.md

   * ① **Level.** There are Amateur characters and Pro characters.
   * ②	**Planning Memory.** The number of pre-planned hex tiles your character may move through during a heist.
   * ③	**Initial Ideas**.
-The number of Ideas💡 you start with at the beginning of each heist.
+The number of Ideas 💡 you start with at the beginning of each heist.
   * ④	**Default Actions**.
 Actions that are available regardless of your die roll.
   * ⑤	**Special Ability**.
 Abilities that your character can uniquely do.